-If you are able to plant your rain garden, be sure you have accurate information about underground utilities before you start digging.
-Consider planting seeds or using seedlings grown in trays.
-It may take longer to fill in the space in the garden, but it will help keep costs down.
+If you are able to actually plant the garden kids have planned, be sure you have accurate information about underground utilities before you start digging.
+Since plants can be expensive, consider planting seeds or using seedlings grown in trays.
+It may take longer to fill in the space in the garden, but can help keep costs down.
 And kids love to plant seeds!